pietermartin/umlg/doc/markdown/sqlg.md

     jdbc.username=postgres
     jdbc.password=******

-In the case of Postgres the database must already exist.
+In the case of Postgresql the database must already exist.

-If you want to run the TinkerPop tests on Postgres you need to create upfront the various databases that are used.
+If you want to run the TinkerPop tests on Postgresql you need to create the various databases that are used.
 These are,

 * g1